CSi-Studio/AirdPro/AirdPro/README.md

 ## Version Description
+### V2.1.0
+- [New Feature] New compression algorithm ZDVB is released, which has 10%-20% compression performance improvement compared with ZDPD kernel.Furthermore, ZDVB provides faster decoding speed than ZDPD.
+- [New Feature] PASEF mode support for both DDA and DIA

 ### V2.0.0
 - [New Feature] New compression algorithm Stack-ZDPD is released, which has 5%-20% compression performance improvement compared with ZDPD kernel
 - [New Feature] PSI CV supoort as an option function
 - [Function Optimization] Output path of each conversion task is shown on the main list
 - [Stability improvement] Automatic retrial function for unknown conversion exception

 ### V1.1.0
 - [New Feature] Distributed batch conversion function based on Redis